NVIDIA/nvcomp/doc/cpp_quickstart.md

 cudaMalloc(&uncompressed_output, uncompressed_bytes);
 ```

-Finally we can launch our decompression task.
+We can then launch our asynchronous decompression task.

 ```c++
 nvcompError_t status;